How Does Government Affect Society

 Q: What is the role of government in promoting economic growth?

 A: Governments can stimulate economic growth through various means, including investing in infrastructure, promoting education and skills development, regulating markets, and implementing appropriate fiscal and monetary policies.
-However, there is ongoing debate on the optimal level and type of government intervention.
+That said, there is ongoing debate on the optimal level and type of government intervention.

 Q: How does government corruption affect society?